Digital Sovereignty in Developing Countries: A Vital Priority in 2025

-🌍 What Is Digital Sovereignty for ?
+⚠️ Why Is Digital Sovereignty Critical for Developing Countries?

-🔗 Read more about digital sovereignty – CNIL (French Data Protection Authority)
+🔗 Read more about digital sovereignty – CNIL

-• Build local data centers;
+• Build national data centers;

-• Promote open source and local tech solutions;
+• Support open-source and local tech development;

-• Establish strong data protection laws;
+• Enforce strong data protection laws;

-🚀 A New Opportunity for Southern Talent
+🚀 A Real Opportunity for Local Innovation

-👉 Related: Automation as an Opportunity for Developing Nations
+👉 Related Article: Automation in Developing Nations

 🧠 Conclusion